 And then, we headed to the Grand Fumarole, an opening to the volcano, which is the hottest area that we could traverse to safely.

 After that, each visitor had a taste.
-Such a small piece though!
-Nevertheless, I thought that the taste was really good.
-I didn’t detect the sulphur though, probably because he layered the trays tightly in numerous amounts of aluminium foil.
+I thought that the taste was really good.
+I didn’t detect the sulphur as Pepe probably layered the trays tightly in numerous amounts of aluminium foil.

-Oh wait, another bit there which I enjoyed was where you throw a big rock on the ground and you could hear and feel a sort of seismic effect.
+There was also the part where Pepe showed us that by throw a big rock on the ground and you could hear and feel a sort of seismic effect.
 I’ve put it up in the video at the end of the post, but it was much more impressive in person!

-After a round in the volcano area … my shoes are completely ashen covered and smells like sulphur … bleh!
-Kind of annoying to wash.
+After a round in the volcano area … my shoes are completely ashen covered and smells like sulphur.
+But it was worth it, seeing the interesting sights that I saw.

 To end, come and see a video montage of the tour :